 2. Chicken

-A common wrap filling is a chicken because it tastes great, both cold and hot.
+A joint wrap filling is a chicken because it tastes nt, both cold and hot.
 Start with some shredded chicken, tomatoes, red onion, avocado, and garlic mayo, or add some pico de gallo to make fucking great chicken wraps.

 3. Falafel